rki-mf1/cievad/README.md

 The second step of each functional feature is running a Snakemake workflow.
 For instance, the _haplotype simulation_ feature uses the configuration file generated in the first step to run its corresponding Snakemake workflow.
 The python CLI facilitates running such a Snakemake workflow.
-For instance, running the Snakemake workflow for the haplotype simulation (with default parameters) run:
+For instance, in order to run the Snakemake workflow for the haplotype simulation (with default parameters) run:
 ```
 python scripts/pythonUI/vc_benchmark.py run-hap-simu
 ```